 - Make your own meals.
 This one is going to take some planning, but will make a huge difference!
 Consider this, the spaghetti and meatball dinner at Olive Garden is over 1000 calories (not including the breadsticks and salad) while the homemade version is easily half that amount.

 - Finally, plan out your week.
-A little preparation on Sunday keeps you from an impromptu (and diet-blowing) visit to the drive-thru window.
+A little preparation keeps you from an impromptu (and diet-blowing) visit to the drive-thru window.